 For people 75 years old and older, that was the only phone system they knew.
 It was the one with which they grew up.

-Enter the smartphone approximately 20 years ago, with its multiple functions and applications (commonly known as apps).
+Fast forward 20 years and we find the smartphone, equipped with its multiple functions and applications (known as apps).
 And believe it or not, a large number of those functions and apps have been designed with seniors in mind.

 Smartphone Features for Seniors

-Smartphones equipped with simplified menus and enlarged text and icons for seniors are now available.
-They are designed to help seniors connect on social media and search for information, and they provide an astounding array of features to assist them, including:
+Smartphones equipped with simplified menus and enlarged text and icons are designed to help seniors connect on social media and search for information.
+The phones provide an astounding array of features to provide assistance, including:

 - Medication reminders